FOODSCI 707 : Food Science

 |Capability 5:||Independence and Integrity|

-- Describe and explain the food science of water, carbohydrates, lipids, proteins, enzymes, antioxidants, emulsions; characteristics of milk.
+- Understand the food science of water, carbohydrates, lipids, proteins, enzymes, antioxidants, emulsions; characteristics of milk.
 (Capability 1, 2 and 5)

 |Assessment Type||Learning Outcome Addressed|

 This course is a standard 15 point course.

 For this course, you can expect 24 hours of lectures.